Skip to content

 3. Correct picks — most correct picks first.

-Prizes are awarded after the competition has concluded and final standings have been verified.
+Prizes are awarded only after the relevant competition has concluded, final standings have been verified and any necessary integrity review has been completed.

 Match rules